gitlabhq/omnibus-gitlab/README.md

 Instead of using local storage you can also store the user attachments for your GitLab instance on Amazon S3.

+__This currently only works if you are packaging a forked version of GitLab.__

 ```
 # /etc/gitlab/gitlab.rb
 gitlab_rails['aws_enable'] = true